strickyak/ABhL/architecture.md

 Branch if A is not zero.
 If any of the bits in A are set, copy the W register to the program counter.
 That is where the next instruction will be fetched from.

+`/* Update: The mnemonic might be renamed JNZ, jump if A is not zero */`

+`/* Update: It may be trivial to add 00001101 JMP: jump always */`

 ### STOP (00000000) (optional instruction)